mimizone/kubernetes-rke-baremetal/README.md

 }
 ```

-on some system, you may need to do it this way, by configuring systemd instead
+on some system (not ubuntu 16.04), you may need to do it this way, by configuring systemd instead

 ```
 sudo mkdir -p /etc/systemd/system/docker.service.d